cseanburns/electronic_resource_mgmt/src/09-markets-economics.md

 and that could mean that such policies result in Gold OA agency-specific mandates or Green OA mandates.
-Green OA means allows pre-prints be made available (article versions before peer-review) or post-prints (article versions after
+Green OA allows pre-prints to
+be made available (article versions before peer-review) or post-prints (article versions after